x-zang/x-zang.github.io/_posts/2021-12-02-conda-tut-post.md

   - conda
 ---

 This is an (oversimplified) tutorial on getting started on conda.
 It works for Linux and macOS.
-All scripts are in bash
+All scripts are in bash.

 **What is and why conda?**